 We have detailed information about going to work during the coronavirus pandemic on our working, benefits and finances page, which includes how to raise a concern if you're worried your employer isn't taking all possible precautions to ensure safety.
 It also includes guidance on people in your household going to work if you are high risk.

 Medicines that affect your immune system can stay in your body for up to three months after you stop taking them, so you will still be at risk.

 If you stop taking your medicine, you may have a flare-up of your Crohn's or Colitis.
 A flare-up increases your risk of serious complications if you catch coronavirus, so it is important to keep taking your medicine, unless your IBD team advises you otherwise.

 If you develop any coronavirus or flu symptoms, you may have to delay taking your medicine until you feel better.
 See our general guidance on medication if you have coronavirus symptoms.

 Should my child go to school?

 Schools and colleges in all UK nations are closed and/or have moved to online learning - although vulnerable children and children of key workers can still attend in person.
-Check the specific guidance for your nation below.

 Check the specific guidance on school openings for your nation: